dayflower/backup-vaultwarden/README.md

 This example specifies all targets (`all`), encrypts the backup (`-e`), and outputs it as `/tmp/backup.tar.gz.enc`.

-    $ backup-vaultwarden -t recommend -o vw.tar.gz -r gdrive:/vaultwarden/ -c $(HOME)/.config/rclone/rclone.conf /data
+    $ backup-vaultwarden -t recommended -o vw.tar.gz -r gdrive:/vaultwarden/ -c $(HOME)/.config/rclone/rclone.conf /data

-This example specifies the `recommend` target, outputs the backup as `vw.tar.gz`, and then uploads it to the `gdrive:/vaultwarden/` rclone remote using the configuration file at `$(HOME)/.config/rclone/rclone.conf`.
+This example specifies the `recommended` target, outputs the backup as `vw.tar.gz`, and then uploads it to the `gdrive:/vaultwarden/` rclone remote using the configuration file at `$(HOME)/.config/rclone/rclone.conf`.

 ### Backup Targets